Barcelona

 The Barcelona palace that has crossed a century without losing its bourgeois allure, between Gran Via and Passeig de Gràcia.

 Hotel El Palace Barcelona occupies a 1919 building on the Gran Via, a stone's throw from Passeig de Gràcia.
 We sleep in rooms with 3.5-metre ceilings, oak parquet, neoclassical furniture, white marble bathrooms.
-The Mayan Luxury spa unfolds over 1 000 m² in the basement, with indoor pool and treatment cabins in a dimmed ambience.
+The Mayan Luxury spa unfolds over 1 000 m² in the basement, with indoor pool and treatment cabins in a dimmed atmosphere.
 The rooftop pool offers unobstructed views of the Sagrada Família and the spires of the Eixample, cocktail service until midnight.
 Service is well-oiled, discreet, never obsequious.
-From 688 € per night, we pay for the central location and the complete infrastructure of a true Catalan palace ✨
+From 688 € a night, we pay for the central location and the complete infrastructure of a true Catalan palace ✨

 What makes this hotel unique